Chargers take CB Asante Samuel Jr. in second round

 COSTA MESA, Calif.
 (AP) — The Los Angeles Chargers started day two of the NFL draft by addressing their needs in the secondary, selecting cornerback Asante Samuel Jr. with the 47th overall pick.

 Samuel appeared in 32 games with 23 starts for Florida State from 2018-20.
 He recorded four interceptions, 29 pass breakups and 96 tackles for the Seminoles.
 His pass breakups led all active Atlantic Coast Conference defensive players.
-Samuel was a first-team, All-ACC selection last season.
+Samuel was a first-team All-ACC selection last season.
 He picked off three passes, recovered two fumbles and had 31 tackles.

+Some thought Samuel might go in the first round but at 5-foot-10 and 184 pounds, he was the eighth cornerback to be selected.

+“A lot of corners got picked before me because of their size.
+I feel like I’m going to make them correct that sooner or later,” Samuel said.
+“My playmaking abilities wherever I’m at — on special teams, outside, inside — I feel like I’m just going to make plays, whether it’s a strip-sack, a strip, a fumble recovery, an interception, anything.”

-He is the second Florida State defensive back drafted by the Chargers over the past four drafts.
+Samuel is the second Florida State defensive back drafted by the Chargers over the past four drafts.
 Safety Derwin James was a first-round pick in 2018.
+James was a mentor to Samuel during his college career.

+“He always wanted to play with me, and he tells me that the coaches love me.
+He just wanted to make sure that we ended up on the same team,” Samuel said.

 New coach Brandon Staley also coached former FSU standout Jalen Ramsey when Staley was the Rams’ defensive coordinator last season.

 Samuel joins a Chargers defensive backfield that is light at cornerback.
 They re-signed Michael Davis but released Casey Hayward Jr. Davis and Chris Harris Jr. are projected to be the starters.
+Samuel also played on special teams at Florida State, which will be beneficial for a Chargers squad that was abysmal on return and coverage teams last season.

 Samuel’s father, Asante Sr., played 11 seasons in the NFL (2003-13) and won a pair of titles with New England.
 He also led the league in interceptions in 2006 with the Patriots and ’09 with the Philadelphia Eagles.